 University Calendar Tips

-Adding events and programs to the Georgia State university calendar is one of the most effective ways to market events and programs throughout the university community.
-Events will appear on the Georgia State university calendar website, departmental websites and the division’s website.
+Adding events and programs to the Georgia State University calendar is one of the most effective ways to market events and programs throughout the university community.
+Events will appear on the Georgia State University calendar website, departmental websites and the division’s website.
 In addition, Public Relations scans the university calendar regularly and chooses certain entries to highlight on the main Georgia State University homepage, which is a great way for a department to be noticed by the university and the public community.
 Students who visit an event’s page can instantly share the event with their friends across all social media platforms using the buttons on the left of the event page.
 Not only is the university calendar effective, it is also free!

-Division of Student Affairs Calendar Policy
+Student Affairs Calendar Policy

 Each department or office with a university calendar presence is responsible for keeping the university calendar accurate, consistent and up to date.
 Errors will decrease the chance of events being featured on the Georgia State University homepage and will decrease the number of attendees.

-Each department or office within the Division of Student Affairs is responsible for assigning a staff member or student to add upcoming events and programs to the university calendar.
+Each department or office within Student Affairs is responsible for assigning a staff member or student to add upcoming events and programs to the university calendar.
 Because of the program’s ease of use, the division has allowed students to add events.
 However, it is important to note that events will automatically appear in several locations online, and there is no preview option given prior to publication.
 Please make sure that the information is accurate and correct before an event is submitted.
 Each department or office is responsible for monitoring their own section of the university calendar.

 Posters, flyers, screen ads and any other promotional material that is not specifically designed for the university calendar are not permitted to be uploaded to the university calendar as the Event Photo.
 Departments must submit a request for the university calendar image through the Print and Digital Media Request Form.
 The provided file must then be used as the event photo for the university calendar entry.